HusnuBarisBaydargil/ConvNext-Medical-Imaging/README.md

 # ConvNeXt3D Model Training

 This repository contains the code to train a ConvNeXt3D model on 3D NIfTI images.
 The script allows you to customize various aspects of the training process, including the dataset path, model parameters, and training configurations.
-If you'd like to change the voxel size of your images before training, modify `--resize-shape None` to `--resize-shape value value vale`.
+If you'd like to change the voxel size of your images before training, modify `--resize-shape None` to `--resize-shape value value value`.
 ## Running the Training Script

 To run the training script, use the following command and change the variables accordingly: